 The Northern school of artists first came to the attention of serious collectors in 1999, with the sale of a Lowry painting for £1.9 million, and the value of artists such as Helen Bradley and William Turner began to increase accordingly.
 Much of the appeal of classic Northern art is nostalgic, as it depicts a vanished era, and it’s now become so popular that exhibitions, collections and even galleries are dedicated to the genre.

 As with all artwork, the value of paintings of the Northern school varies significantly according to the artist, provenance, media, size, condition and subject matter.
-At Peter Wilson’s, our in-house experts have years of experience in assessing Northern art by a range of artists, so do get in touch if you’d like to learn more about a piece you own, or discuss a potential sale or valuation.
+At Peter Wilson’s, our in-house expert Stephen Sparrow has years of experience in assessing Northern art by a range of artists, so do get in touch if you’d like to learn more about a piece you own, or discuss a potential sale or valuation.

 We offer a free valuation service to people who are considering the sale of their items through our auction room.
 Click the button to complete our short form, and one of our experts will be in touch.

 Our specialists hold valuation days every Wednesday at our sale room in Nantwich.
 If you are unable to make a Wednesday, or you cannot bring your items to our sale room, please contact us and we can make alternative arrangements.
 You can also use our online valuation form to obtain a preliminary valuation.